MoAlyousef/sysinfo-gui/README.md

 The UI design is inspired by [stacer](https://github.com/oguzhaninan/Stacer).

 The svg icons are taken from: https://icons.getbootstrap.com/.
+The ascending and descending icons from https://www.svgrepo.com/.

 The font is Roboto Medium.

 ## Screenshots